VFPX/Win32API/samples/sample_412.md

 List of local ports already used can be obtained through the system **NETSTAT** command, or use example in this reference [Displaying all TCP connections for the local system](sample_222.md) to get the list.

-Also take a look at this article <a href="http://networking.earthweb.com/netsysm/article.php/937411">Working with the NETSTAT Command</a>.

 * * *
 You may even connect to the non-blocking Winsock server through the Internet.
 Make sure you connect to the *public* ip address of the server, not the one it has inside the local network.
 As well the port on the server has to be configured to accept external connections.